colinstillwell/colin_alternative_rock/README.md

 I am aware that some of these settings would typically be configured per-user.
 I also have experience configuring this setup for PhpStorm, another widely used Drupal IDE.

+Additionally, this project includes PHPStan for static analysis and PHPCS for enforcing Drupal coding standards.
+Both tools are pre-configured in .phpstan.neon.dist and .phpcs.xml.dist, ensuring consistency with Drupal’s best practices.

+To further enforce these standards, Husky is used to run automated checks before commits, preventing coding standard violations from entering the repository.

-Additionally, files in the root directory, such as Node packages and dotfiles, help support this.
+Files in the root directory, such as Node packages and dotfiles, help support this setup.

 #### Recipes